 Suunto D4i and D4i Novo are very similar dive computers.
 The comparison table below highlights their differences.

-*MSRP = Manufacturer’s suggested retail price.
-Savings on the recommended retail price are available online.
+*MSRP = Is the manufacturer’s suggested retail price.
+There are big savings available on the recommended retail price online.

 Ready to buy Suunto’s D4i Novo Ocean right now?
 Clink the button to see great prices and any discounts that may apply on Amazon!Buy Suunto D4i Novo on Amazon

 What are the difference between the two Models?

 The internals and functions of the Suunto D4i and D4i Novo remain the same.
 The case of the D4i Novo is .25 oz heavier (7 grams) than the Suunto D4i.
 Both are compact and lightweight.